rileytinianov/rileytinianov.github.io/_projects/Capstone Project/index.md

 ---

 ## Wiring
 In an effort to keep wiring out of sight and safe, electronic elements were controlled using M12 6-position cables, which could be easily removed and adjusted without tools.
-A rechargeable e-bike battery served as the power supply, which could be slid off a fixed mount for recharging.
+A rechargeable e-bike battery served as the power supply, which was slid on or off of a fixed mount for recharging.
 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/Battery1.jpg" height="230" alt="Hub1">
   <img src="/imagesreal/MotorDriver1.jpg" height="230" alt="Hub2">